Dave Meros

 Dave Meros (born 8 February 1956), is an American bass guitar player, best known as the bass player for progressive rock band Spock's Beard.
 Meros has also played or recorded with such artists as Gary Myrick, Bobby Kimball of Toto, Simon Phillips, Mark Lindsay of Paul Revere and the Raiders, Big Big Train, Martin Orford and played for Eric Burdon and The Animals from 1990 through the end of 2005, and was the bass player for Iron Butterfly from 2015 through 2023.
 He was also tour manager for Eric Burdon and has worked as a tour manager for further artists as well.
 As a bassist, Meros' musical influences are varied, including Paul McCartney, John Entwistle, Chris Squire, James Jamerson, Marcus Miller, Francis "Rocco" Prestia of Tower of Power, Chuck Rainey and David Hungate.

 Early life

 Dave Meros was born in Salinas, California.
 He has a Business Degree from U.C.
 Berkeley with Music Minor.

 Musical history

-Meros began studying classical piano at age 9, five years formal training.
+Meros began studying classical piano at age nine and had five years of formal training.

-He studied French Horn, Trumpet, Trombone, Tuba between the ages of 13 – 18.
+He studied French Horn, Trumpet, Trombone, Tuba between the ages of thirteen and eighteen.